sarisabban/RosettaAbinitio/README.md

 `sed -i '/#PBS -l walltime=9:00:00/d' Abinitio.bash && sed -i 's/thin/thin_1m/g' Abinitio.bash && sed -i 's/-nstruct 25/-nstruct 1000/g' Abinitio.bash`

-9. Here is a [video](youtube.com/) that explains the script and how to modify it.
-If I did not make a video yet, bug me until I make one.
+9. Here is a [video](https://youtu.be/y6-1UUEf4Pw) that explains the script and how to modify it.

 10. Running the script will automatically generate the submission files and then automatically submit them.